Dean Lewis: 2018–2020: A Place We Knew and collaborations

-2022–present: The Hardest Love
+2022–present: The Hardest Love and The Epilogue

 On 5 March 2021, Lewis released the single "Falling Up".
 Lewis stated the song is about "being online and focusing on that one negative comment in a sea of good".

 On 22 October 2021, Lewis released "Looks Like Me", which was inspired by a personal relationship where an ex was "hanging" with a guy that she said looked like Lewis.
 This was followed by "Hurtless" on 1 April 2022.
-On 2 September 2022 he released the single "How Do I Say Goodbye".
+On 2 September 2022, he released the single "How Do I Say Goodbye".

+In 2024, Lewis opened several shows for AJR on their tour for The Maybe Man (2023).
+In June 2024, Lewis announced his third studio album The Epilogue, released in October 2024, alongside Australian tour dates.

+Personal life

+Misconduct allegations

+In October 2025, Lewis was the subject of various sexual misconduct allegations on social media.
+He responded to the allegations on Instagram, admitting wrongdoing but refuting any claims of illegal behaviour.
+This was paired with an announcement of a hiatus, and a promise to pursue therapy.

+in November 2025, The Canary reported on allegations that Lewis’ record label, Island Records, attempted to cover up multiple accusations of him grooming young fans, with an unnamed source stating to the news website that Lewis’ label and legal team silenced his accusers with cease-and-desist letters.
+The same month, his award nominations for the 2025 ARIA Awards for Song of the Year and the 2025 TikTok Awards for Music Artist of the Year were withdrawn.